Cloud-style services to improve insight no matter the domain

 Meshing the battlefield together

 Each hub can run disconnected and treat other hubs as peers in a mesh network.
 Since each hub can host applications other hubs can access, a group of devices can aggregate storage, compute, and applications as needed.
-Each hub, whether it is a vehicle-mounted compute node, a Squire device, or a hub running on a UAS, utilizes the best data transport path possible to communicate as needed.
+Each hub, whether it is a vehicle-mounted compute node, a Tactical Virtual Assistant device, or a hub running on a UAS, utilizes the best data transport path possible to communicate as needed.
 Transport protocols include advanced, low-power, difficult to detect waveforms like LoraWAN, LTE, Bluetooth, tactical radio, and even non-RF data transmission using optical processing.

 Peer nodes can be unmanned aerial vehicles with onboard GPU processing that allow for autonomous operation and reaction in real time.
 This can allow local compute resources to process data collected during a mission and immediately broadcast information to an asset that can change its behavior based on new information.
 This capability is what we call the “Smart Tactical Mesh.”